 In 2005, a group of Jewish students set out to establish a meaningful relationship with a First Nations community.
-Recognising the incongruence of their lack of connection with First Nations Australia despite calling Australia home, they were introduced to community Elders in the predominantly-Aboriginal communities of Toomelah and Boggabilla.
+Recognising the incongruence of their lack of connection with First Nations Australia despite calling Australia home, they were introduced to community Elders in the predominantly-Aboriginal communities of Toomelah and Boggabilla on the NSW/QLD border.
 Community members identified school holiday programs as a useful service that young Jewish adults could deliver while simultaneously building relationships between our two communities.

 This is how the program ‘Derech Eretz’ was born.
 The Hebrew term ‘Derech Eretz’ translates to ‘the way of the land’.
 As a concept, however, it embodies the idea of conduct that contributes to decency, respect, and social awareness.